fablabnk/EuroTubeScreamer/README.md

 See `EuroTubeScreamer.kicad_sch` for the intial reproduction.

 Some questions and answers:
 - What do 'in' and 'out' represent?
 I guess the signal from the 1/4" jack tips?
+	- I guess I need to replace these with
-In the 'wiring diagram' section we can see that there are two PCBs, a main board and a bypass board
+	- In the 'wiring diagram' section we can see that there are two PCBs, a main board and a bypass board

 - 100R and 220R mean 100Ω and 220Ω respectively
 - The diodes on the schematic don't a value, but they are 1N914's
 - Why are there two LEDs?
+-

 For a couple of components there were no matching symbols i.e.
 - for the 2N5088 transistor I am substituting 2N3904
 - for the JRC4558D dual op amp I am substituting the RC4558 I will double check the details later to see if these subsitutions are appropriate.

-# Power distribution in the schematic
+## Power distribution

 To create the RA and RB power sources the recommended approach is to first place a standard +9V power source (or any other named source), then edited its symbol and change both it's label (at the top) and pin name (right in the centre) to RA/RB.